-To avoid spam submissions updates are posted twice a week, therefore it may take a day or two before your update is visible.
+To avoid spam submissions updates are posted weekly, therefore it may take a day or two before your update is visible.
 Updates are also posted in the Alpha Notes newsletter.

 Thomas McGowan ’63 | posted 10/2017

 Retired.
 Would love to hear from those of my brothers who are still breathing….(firstname.lastname@example.org)